keithostertag/craigslist_forsale_notify/README.md

 keith@ada:~/code/cl$ python3 cl.py "pink floyd" "concert tickets"
 ```

-Though typically I just let in run from the crontab once a day.
+Though typically I just let in run from the crontab once a day (or even hourly sometimes).

-When I don't want to run an email client or for some reason don't want the results sent to my regular Internet email I just use the  optional "-l" parameter on the comandline and use my system mail, as follows:
+When I don't want to run an email client or for some reason don't want the results sent to my regular Internet email I just use the  optional "-l" parameter on the commandline and use my system mail, as follows:

 ```
 keith@ada:~$ python3 cl.py -l "dell latitude i7"